The role of Ahadith in our lives

 (Nairobi, Kenya)

-Sociologists and theologists of our time will be hand to attest to the fact that centuries ago, in ancient Egypt, and in other early civilizations, when the need for human beings to seek from and to communicate with a higher being outgrew a certain limit, members of such civilizations took to idols and other Gods in order that they may fulfill these intrinsic needs.
-The scene is much different today, although it will not be wrong to assume that we are experiencing a dangerous cyclical turn back to the age of darkness.
+Sociologists and theologists of our time will be hand to attest to the fact that centuries ago, in ancient Egypt, and other early civilizations, when the need for human beings to seek from and to communicate with a higher being outgrew a certain limit, members of such civilizations took to idols and other Gods so that they may fulfil these intrinsic needs.
+The scene is much different today, although it would not be wrong to assume that we are experiencing a dangerous cyclical turn back to the age of darkness.

-We have the most advanced in science and technology, but our minds are regressing at a rate greater than the speed of light.
-We are living in an age whereby all wrong will be legitimized and there will be little influence that we will have onto the rest of the world owing to our religiousness.
+We have the most advanced science and technology, but our minds are regressing at a rate greater than the speed of light.
+We are living in an age whereby all wrong will be legitimized and there will be little influence that we will have on the rest of the world owing to our religiousness.
 We will be isolated as conformists or even fundamentalists.
-Twice in a week, a brother or sister living in Nairobi and probably watching news coverage of the BBC World Service.
-He or she may have heard on two occasions stories related to fay culture and homosexuality.
-In a wedding night Majlis, Br Khalil Jaffer narrated the plight in Canada whereby same sex marriages are now commonplace.
+Twice a week, a brother or sister living in Nairobi and probably watching news coverage of the BBC World Service.
+He or she may have heard on two occasions stories related to gay culture and homosexuality.
+In a wedding night Majlis, Br Khalil Jaffer narrated the plight in Canada whereby same-sex marriages are now commonplace.
 He was abundant in speech in describing the vagaries of such acceptance.
-In one of the BBC’s news services earlier this week, the announcement that Germany had now given legal status to homosexual marriage, was even disturbing.
-The accompanying clip covered female couples rejoicing and the leader of the Green Party empathetically saying that when the reality of the world was that men loved men and women liked women, why should governments not recognize this fact.
+In one of the BBC’s news services earlier this week, the announcement that Germany had now given legal status to homosexual marriage, was even more disturbing.
+The accompanying clip covered female couples rejoicing and the leader of the Green Party empathetically saying that when the reality of the world was that men loved men and women liked women, why should governments not recognise this fact?
 This Stage is different, but centuries ago, a similar community with similar pervert sexual preferences, was met with the wrath of the Supreme Being in whose search many have slipped from the truth.

 Share Button